 Staff and volunteers from churches, mosques, synagogues and community centers mentor children, counsel parents, teach classes, serve meals, conduct neighborhood clean-ups, conduct home visits and work with law enforcement to patrol the streets.
 They provide vital services in communities and their extensive networks can help link youth and families to resources.

 Through the Forum, we are helping jurisdictions develop balanced approaches to reducing our nation's homicide rate among youth.
-A balanced approach includes connecting members of the faith community, non-profit practitioners, and residents -- including youth -- with law enforcement, schools, and other key stakeholders such as the mayor's office, the D.A.'s office, and U.S. Attorneys to all come together to develop local solutions to local problems.
+A balanced approach includes connecting members of the faith community, non-profit practitioners and residents - including youth - with law enforcement, schools and other key stakeholders such as mayors' offices, district attorneys and U.S. Attorneys.
+The goal is to find local solutions to local problems.